Xe/site/dhall/resume/resume.typ

 I also lead social media posting on websites like X (formerly Twitter) and have contributed heavily to social media strategy and content creation.
 I am the main maintainer of the Fly.io YouTube and TikTok channels.

+While working here, I became an early expert in AI tooling and how to properly use locally hosted AI models.
+I am capable of using AI in new products as well as adapting it to existing products.

 #smallColoredLine()

 #titleCompany[Archmage of Infrastructure][Tailscale]\